Aquileee/sharing/README.md

 Hello,

-*Here you can find a folder named data with all datasets you submitted (clicks and users folders) and new datasests created as asked:
+*Here you can find a folder named data with all datasets you submitted (clicks and users folders) and new datasets created as asked:

 total_clicks.csv - Task#1